Squatting in the Netherlands: Beginnings

 During the Great Depression of the 1930s, many workers lost their jobs and were unable to pay rent.
 This resulted in people occupying houses in order to force a rental agreement, although they did not see themselves as a housing movement.
 Their legal justification was based on a 1914 decision by the Supreme Court which ruled that in order to show residential use in a property, all that was needed was a chair, a table and a bed.

 Squatting in the Netherlands in its modern form has its origins in the 1960s, when the country was suffering a housing shortage whilst at the same time many properties stood derelict.
 Property owners kept buildings empty in order to speculate and drive the market price upwards.
 As youth protest movements burgeoned, in particular Provo movement, squatting became seen as a political, anti-speculation protest.
 Marking the emergence of a squatters movement (Dutch: kraakbeweging) which focused upon collective action rather than individual initiatives, the term for squatting changed from "secret occupation" (Dutch: clandestien bezetten) to "cracking" (Dutch: kraken) and squatters became known as krakers.

 As well as mobilising the 1914 decision, squatters employed a 1971 Supreme Court ruling that the concept of domestic peace (Dutch: huisvrede) required permission from the current occupant for anybody else to enter a property.
 This meant that property owners were required to evict squatters by taking them to court, instead of forcing entry.
 This came about after squatters in Nijmegen were evicted from a property and prosecuted by the owner, who claimed that since the house was for sale it was in use.
 The squatters were convicted of an offence but appealed the decision and ultimately the Supreme Court ruled that a "on the basis of normal language use, 'a house in use' can only mean 'a house in use as a house'".

 Consolidation

 The squatting movement took on an increasingly anarchist tone during the 1980s.
 In the Vondelstraat Riots, police moved to evict residents from a squatted building on the corner of Vondelstraat in Amsterdam, but it was immediately reoccupied and barricades erected.
-Street fights ensued between riot police and the squatters, with the building only being cleared when a military tank demolished the street barricades.
+Street fights ensued between riot police and the squatters, with the building only being cleared when an armoured engineering vehicle demolished the street barricades.
 Queen Beatrix's coronation later that year saw more riots when squatters chanted "No home, no coronation" (Dutch: Geen woning, geen kroning).
 In Groningen the eviction of the WNC (Wolters-Noordhoff Complex) squat in 1990 led to 137 arrests and the mayor called it war.